 All patients underwent standard trabeculectomy by two specified ophthalmologists according to the modification of Cairns using a fornix-based conjunctival flap[15].
 Briefly, the IOP must be controlled under 21 mmHg before surgery, and 20% mannitol intravenous may be used when necessary.
-After raising a fornix-based conjunctival flap, and a rectangular 4 mm × 4 mm and 0.3 mm thick scleral flap were dissected at the 12-o’clock position.
+After raising a fornix-based conjunctival flap, a rectangular 4 mm x 4 mm x 0.3 mm scleral flap was dissected at the 12-o’clock position.
 Surgical absorbent sponge pieces soaked in a 0.04% MMC solution prepared just before use were placed between the episclera and conjunctival flap for 5 min.
 After removal of the sponge pieces, the site was rinsed with 100 mL of balanced salt solution.
-Then, a 2 mm × 3 mm sclerotomy was created, after which a peripheral iridectomy was performed.
+Then, a 2 mm x 3 mm sclerotomy was created, after which a peripheral iridectomy was performed.
 The sclera flap was closed using two relatively lose 10-0 nylon sutures.
-Finally, the conjunctiva was closed and topical tobramycin 0.3% and dexamethasone 0.1% (Tobradex, Alcon Pharmaceuticals, Fort Worth, TX, United States) were given every day till the sixth week postoperatively.
+Finally, the conjunctiva was closed and topical tobramycin 0.3% and dexamethasone 0.1% (Tobradex, Alcon Pharmaceuticals, Fort Worth, TX, United States) were given every day until the 6th week postoperatively.

 Clinical evaluation

-Follow-up visits were scheduled at day 1, day 3, day 7, day 14, 1 mo, 3 mo, and 6 mo after the operation.
-After 14 d, each examination included best-corrected visual acuity, the IOP (average of three separate readings), slit-lamp microscopy (including bleb appearance and anterior chamber inflammation), Fundoscopic examination, and visual field.
+Follow-up visits were scheduled at day 1, day 3, day 7, day 14, 1 mo, 3 mo and 6 mo after the operation.
+After 14 d, each examination included best-corrected visual acuity, the IOP (average of three separate readings), slit-lamp microscopy (including bleb appearance and anterior chamber inflammation), fundoscopic examination and visual field.

-Four types of filtering bleb were diagnosed as follow: Type I (small cystic type): Thin capsule wall, no vessels with tiny cystic; Type II (flat diffuse type): Thicker capsule wall, flat, diffuse and pale filtering bleb; Type III (scar type): No filtering bleb or conjunctiva congestion, rich vessels and scarring on the filtering bleb; and Type IV (package type): Cystic hyperplasia, Limitations of uplift filtering bleb (Figure 1).
+Four types of filtering bleb were diagnosed as follow: Type I (small cystic type): thin capsule wall, no vessels with tiny cystic; Type II (flat diffuse type): thicker capsule wall, flat, diffuse and pale filtering bleb; Type III (scar type): no filtering bleb or conjunctiva congestion, rich vessels and scarring on the filtering bleb; and Type IV (package type): cystic hyperplasia, limitations of uplift filtering bleb (Figure 1).
 Type I and Type II are functional filtering bleb, while Type III and Type IV are dysfunctional filtering bleb[16].

-The indicators determined a successful surgery: (1) The IOP maintained under 15 mmHg after surgery; (2) No visual acuity (VA) progressive decrease; (3) No visual field continues damage; and (4) No cup-to-disc ratio increase.
+The following indicators determined a successful surgery: (1) the IOP maintained under 15 mmHg after surgery; (2) no visual acuity progressive decrease; (3) no visual field continued damage; and (4) no cup-to-disc ratio increase.

-The postoperative complication examination include corneal epithelium damage, conjunctiva wound leakage, shallow anterior chamber, uveitis, low IOP, choroid detachment, retinal detachment, hemorrhage, aggravate lens opacity, endophthalmitis, filtering bleb rupture.
+The postoperative complication examination included corneal epithelium damage, conjunctiva wound leakage, shallow anterior chamber, uveitis, low IOP, choroid detachment, retinal detachment, hemorrhage, aggravate lens opacity, endophthalmitis and filtering bleb rupture.

 Statistical analysis

-Categorical variables were analyzed using the chi-square test and continuous variables were analyzed using the unpaired Student’s t-test.
+Categorical variables were analyzed using the chi-square test, and continuous variables were analyzed using the unpaired Student’s t-test.
 The data were analyzed using SPSS software (version 19.0, SPSS Inc., Chicago, IL, United States).
-Correlation was considered significant as P-value < 0.05.
+Correlation was considered significant as P value < 0.05.

 RESULTS

-Sixty subjects who met the inclusion criteria in the clinic in the eye department of Beijing Tongren Hospital were enrolled in this study and were placed randomly into either the placebo or MCMC group respectively.
-The mean age of the subjects was 40.5 years old, and among them 37 was female.
-The variance test of the IOP value, medicine intake and times of glaucoma surgery has no significant difference between the two groups (Table 1).
-At the 6-month follow up, 50 subjects had completed the study.
+Sixty subjects who met the inclusion criteria in the clinic in the eye department of Beijing Tongren Hospital were enrolled in this study and were placed randomly into either the placebo or MCMC group.
+The mean age of the subjects was 40.5 years old, and among them 37 were female.
+The variance test of the IOP value, medicine intake and number of glaucoma surgeries had no significant difference between the two groups (Table 1).
+At the 6-mo follow up, 50 subjects had completed the study.